Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

       - `#!/bin/bash`

-    Remind students that the line `#!/bin/bash` this tells our Linux OS that this is a bash script, and should be run with the bash shell.
+    Remind students that the line `#!/bin/bash` tells our Linux OS that this is a bash script, and should be run with the bash shell.
 This will also create a log in the `/bin/bash` directory, which is important so that we may see when different scripts were run.

 8. Next we'll type the first command on the first line: